fzeeshan/twitter_python_search_example/README.md

 <h4> File System </h4>
 <h4> Elasticsearch. </h4>

-### I am sure same this could easily be changed to work with any NoSQL or other database/sink.
+### I am sure this could easily be changed to work with any NoSQL or other database/sink.